samdauwe/webgpu-native-examples/README.md

 #### [glTF model loading and rendering](src/examples/gltf_loading.c)

 Shows how to load a complete scene from a [glTF 2.0](https://github.com/KhronosGroup/glTF) file.
-The structure of the glTF 2.0 scene is converted into the data structures required to render the scene with Vulkan.
+The structure of the glTF 2.0 scene is converted into the data structures required to render the scene with WebGPU.

 ### Advanced